-- Put systems in place for pupils to confidently report abuse - Ensure our reporting systems are well promoted, easily understood and easily accessible for pupils - Make it clear to pupils that their concerns will be taken seriously, and that they can safely express their views and give feedback

-Pupils at Penketh High School are made aware of the names and how to contact the DSL and Safeguarding Officer through signage and regular assemblies.
-Pupils also have access to a Year specific email address to contact their Head of Year and Pastoral Support.
-Pupils can make their thoughts and feelings known on Safeguarding arrangements through pupil voice and targeted focus group sessions.
+- Put systems in place for pupils to confidently report abuse - Ensure our reporting systems are well promoted, easily understood and easily accessible for pupils - Make it clear to pupils that their concerns will be taken seriously, and that they can safely express their views and give feedback - Pupils at Broomfields Junior School are made aware of the names and how to contact the DSL/Deputy DSL through signage and regular assemblies.
+Pupils can make their thoughts and feelings known through speaking with their class teacher or a member of the Safeguarding team.

-8. Concerns about Staff Member
+8. Concerns about a Staff Member

 We recognise the importance of safeguarding children from potentially harmful and inappropriate online material, and we understand that technology is a significant component in many safeguarding and wellbeing issues.

 To address this, our school aims to:

-- Have robust processes in place to ensure the online safety of pupils, staff, volunteers and governors - Protect and educate the whole school community in its safe and responsible use of technology, including mobile and smart technology (which we refer to as 'mobile phones') - Set clear guidelines for the use of mobile phones for the whole school community - Establish clear mechanisms to identify, intervene in and escalate any incidents or concerns, where appropriate
+• Have robust processes in place to ensure the online safety of pupils, staff, volunteers and governors

+- Protect and educate the whole school community in its safe and responsible use of technology, including mobile and smart technology (which we refer to as 'mobile phones') - Set clear guidelines for the use of mobile phones for the whole school community - Establish clear mechanisms to identify, intervene in and escalate any incidents or concerns, where appropriate

-This is further elaborated in the Online Safety Policy which is available on the school's website and overseen by the Online Safety Group and reviewed annual by the Safeguarding Committee
+This is further elaborated in the Online Safety Policy which is available on the school's website and overseen by the Online Safety Group and reviewed annually by the governing body.